samwherever/samwherever.github.io/documentation.md

 ## Documentation Examples

-Here are examples of documentation work.
+Here are some examples of documentation work I've done.

 ![](img/rule-expression.png)
-This is a caption.